Acupuncture for the 99%

 2109 31st Ave S.

-Communichi was founded in 2007, Washington state’s first community acupuncture clinic.
-Following the onset of the COVID-19 pandemic, the clinic reopened with enhanced public safety protocols and modified scheduling in order to ensure social distancing.
-I only see one person in a room at a time, with the exception of people who are part of the same quarantine bubble.
-Masks are worn by everyone at all times.
+Communichi was founded in 2007, Washington's first community acupuncture clinic.
+Following the onset of the COVID-19 pandemic, the clinic reopened with reduced capacity in order to ensure social distancing.
 Please stay home if you are sick with symptoms of cold, fever, sore throat, cough, sneezing, etc. To learn more about COVID precautions and acupuncture, visit.
-Non-vented face masks must be worn at all times inside the clinic.

 About the Founder